openvinotoolkit/openvino/docs/ops/movement/Slice_8.md

 Input `step` allows subsampling of `data`, selecting evey *n*-th element, where `n` is equal to `step` element for corresponding axis.
-Negative `step` value indicates slicing backwards, so the sequence along corresponding axis is reversed in the output tensor.
+Negative `step` value indicates slicing backwards, so the sequence along the corresponding axis is reversed in the output tensor.

 Optional `axes` input allows specifying slice indexes only on selected axes.
 Other axes will not be affected and will be output in full.